-PLTW Launch Students Are Engaged in the Design Process
+PLTW Launch Students Engage in the Design Process

 Kimberly Chason is a gifted elementary teacher at Harlandale Independent School District in San Antonio, Texas.